kjellwinblad/yaemep/README.md

 * **Only modules** -- Press the completion when the cursor is just before a colon character (i.e., `:`).
-* **Only local functions** -- Press the completion key when the cursor/point is just before the string "()".
+* **Only local functions** -- Press the completion key when the cursor/point is just before the string `()`.
 * **Only variables** -- Press the completion key when the cursor/point is directly after an `@` character

 ### Go to Function at Point etc with `yaemep-etags-auto-gen-mode`

-The Emacs minor-mode `yaemep-etags-auto-gen-mode` automatically generates a TAGS file for Erlang projects that allows you to go the project function under point among other things.
-Only .erl and .hrl files in the current project will be included in the TAGS file by default but this can be changed by setting the variables `yaemep-etags-auto-gen-extra-dirs` `yaemep-etags-auto-gen-search-pattern`.
+The Emacs minor-mode `yaemep-etags-auto-gen-mode` automatically generates a `TAGS` file for Erlang projects that allows you to go the project function under point among other things.
+Only `.erl` and `.hrl` files in the current project will be included in the `TAGS` file by default but this can be changed by setting the variables `yaemep-etags-auto-gen-extra-dirs` `yaemep-etags-auto-gen-search-pattern`.
 See the install instructions in the Install section above for details about how to set these